redpesk-common/cloud-publication-binding/README.md

-# cloud-publication-binding
+# Cloud Publication Binding

-Binding allowing to publish target data to the cloud.
+This binding allows to publish Redpesk target data to the cloud.

+Documentation can be found under the docs/ directory.
+Please also see https://docs.redpesk.bzh/ for more information on Redpesk in general.